Climate action

 Net Zero Operations

-Achieve net zero in our operations (scope 1 and 2) by 2035
+Achieve net zero in our operations (Scope 1 and Scope 2) by 2035

 Supporting Supply Chain Workers